themeda-devs/themeda-preproc/README.md

 * Elevation: The sole chip for this data source is resampled into the space of each land cover chip (using bilinear interpolation).
 * Fire scar early, fire scar late: Within a year and land cover chip, the shapes for each fire scar instance are first tested for intersection with the spatial coverage of the land cover chip.
 Those fire scar instance shapes that intersect with the land cover chip are then rasterised based on the spatial properties of the chip, and then aggregated (summed) over fire scar instances.
+* Soil: The chips for this data source is resampled into the space of each land cover chip (using bilinear interpolation).

 An example execution:
 ```bash